jacklion710/simple-gan/README.md

 # Simple-GAN for Audio Generation

-This project demonstrates the implementation of a Generative Adversarial Network (GAN) for generating audio samples.
+This GAN demonstrates the implementation of a Generative Adversarial Network (GAN) for generating audio samples.
 It utilizes PyTorch, a powerful library for deep learning, to train both generator and discriminator models capable of producing and evaluating audio data, respectively.

+## Why

+I wanted to generate novel drum samples for producing music.
+Synths will often feature a randomization feature for obtaining unexpected results.
+Using deep learning to randomly generate new sounds may be inspiring and useful for music creation.

 ## Environment Setup